Tempo Storm: Counter-Strike: Global Offensive

 On February 12, 2016, Tempo Storm picked up the Brazilian CS:GO roster of Games Academy.
 Four days later the newly signed team upset several top North American teams to qualify for Intel Extreme Masters Season X - Katowice.
 Tempo Storm won the CEVO Gfinity Season 9 Finals on May 3, 2016, where they beat Virtus.pro in the semi-finals and SK Gaming in the finals.
 On May 8, 2016, the team placed second at DreamHack Austin 2016, losing to fellow Brazilian team Luminosity Gaming in the finals.
 Tempo Storm went on to sell the roster to Immortals on June 1, 2016.

 On August 11, 2017, Tempo Storm picked up two rosters.
 The first roster consists of former players of paiN Gaming and Luminosity Gaming The second team, named Tempo Storm SE, was formed from mainly former players of Rogue Academy.

 Fortnite

 Tempo Storm joined Fortnite esports with a four player roster February 25, 2018.

 Hearthstone

 Tempo Storm's Hearthstone roster consisted of Andrey "Reynad" Yanyuk, Dan "Frodan" Chou, Petar "Gaara" Stevanovic, Johnnie "Ratsmah" Lee, David "Justsaiyan" Shan, and Haiyun "Eloise" Tang.
+In November 2016, the team won the Red Bull Team Brawl, defeating Team Liquid 3–1 in the final.

 Hyerim "MagicAmy" Lee left Tempo Storm February 17, 2015, following accusations of being a fake identity and account boosting and win trading.

 On May 5, 2015, Tempo Storm added Johnnie "Ratsmah" Lee, a Hearthstone arena specialist to the roster.

 On June 9, 2015, David "Justsaiyan" Shan and Haiyun "Eloise" Tang joined Tempo Storm.

 On October 14, 2016, Victor "VLPS" Lopez joined the team.

 Trump was signed by Tempo Storm in 2017 after leaving Team Solo Mid due to disagreements.
 Trump left Tempo Storm in 2018 on good terms.